etherealvisage/cpsc301/docs/final_writeup.md

 effectively at all points of the project, rather than relying on a bottom-up, self-organizing strategy.

-Most frustrating through the project was the immaturity of the Node.js ecosystem.
+The project's most frustrating aspect was the immaturity of the Node.js ecosystem.
 While full-stack frameworks such as Rails and Django impose their preferences on you, forcing you to conform to a set of "best practices" established by developers well-versed in the field, Node left us largely to our own devices.
 Despite some team members having previous web development experience, we still found